ncoghlan/misc/notes/python3/questions_and_answers.rst

 being "done" to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library.
-However, I still expect that feedback process will continue throughout the 3.x series (for example, there are definitely still some edge cases related to malformed data and misconfigured systems that aren't handled well, and there are still some annoyances around appropriately configuring pipes for communication with subprocesses).
+However, I still expect that feedback process will continue throughout the 3.x series, since "mostly done" and "done" are very different things.

 In addition to the cases where blurring the binary/text distinction really did make things simpler in Python 2, we're also forcing even developers in